 As you now have the new Teutonic Command Sprue and want to use it as the basis of a new Imperium force, what should you get next?

-Starting Army (750 Points)
+Starting Army (500 Points)

-To build an Armoured Clash army, you first need to download the Imperium faction’s Order of Battle or ORBAT.
+To build an Armoured Clash army you first need to download the Imperium faction’s Order of Battle or ORBAT.
 This can be found for free, along with other useful resources, here.
-The ORBAT details all of the units and battlegroups that make up your chosen Faction, as well as providing the narrative background for each unit to tell you how it functions (and why!) on the Dystopian Age battlefield.
+The ORBAT details all of the units and Battlegroups that make up your chosen faction, as well as providing the narrative background for each unit to tell you how it functions (and why!) on the Dystopian Age battlefield.

-Master Siegbert Von Brandt and the Teutonic Armiger Castellans are tough units that can dish out a lot of punishment.
+Master Siegbert Von Brandt is a tough unit that can dish out a lot of punishment.
 With a survivable command unit, you can afford to be brave with it, backing it up with another elite unit as you push aggressively up the battlefield.
+Their slow speed is their only disadvantage but they can use the Panzerwagen Armoured Transport to move more quickly.

 Skirmish Army (1000 Points)